threeplanetssoftware/apple_cloud_notes_parser/README.md

   |     |-debug_log.txt: A more verbose log to assist with debugging
   |     |-files: This folder holds files copied out of the backup, such as pictures
   |     |-html: This folder holds the generated HTML copy of the Notestore
+  |     |-json: This folder holds the generated JSON summary of the Notestore
   |     |-Manifest.db: If run on an iTunes backup, this is a copy of the Manifest.db
   |     |-NoteStore.sqlite: If run on a modern version, this copy of the target file will include plaintext versions of the Notes
   |     |-notes.sqlite: If run on a legacy version, this copy is just a copy for ease of use